HenriMertens/PICOGYM/rev/medium/WinAntiDbg0x300/WinAntiDbg0x300_solution.md

          ```
       This also doesnt seems to important since it just opens a window or something, I named it accordingly.

     - After this no function are able to be decompiled, so were stuck lol.
-WHere is the flag?
+Where is the flag?
       When searching for strings we also saw a flag string in the program, navigating to the function that calls it is gives: `FUN_00403740`
          ```c
                   /* WARNING: Removing unreachable block (ram,0x004038e0) */